-North America, surrounded by three oceans, is a very special snorkeling area.
-Its vast underwater space makes it a unique destination, marked by a wide diversity of marine environments.
+North America, surrounded by three oceans, offers a captivating and diverse underwater experience.
+Its vast underwater space makes it a unique destination, marked by stunning natural landscapes and a wide diversity of marine environments.

 The Caribbean Sea, which touches parts of Florida and Mexico, is, without doubt, a must for snorkeling in North America.
 Nurse sharks, green turtles, barracuda, and a wide range of tropical fish all swim among the Caribbean’s coral reefs.
-But there are other high-quality snorkeling spots, especially in the Gulf of California and the Gulf of Mexico.

 Snorkeling destinations in North America